 Residential parking rules

-Understanding where vehicles are allowed to park can help you work out whether there is illegal parking in your area.
+Understanding where vehicles are allowed to park can help you identify unlawful parking in your area and report the problem.

 You must not park on or across a driveway or prevent access to a property.
 This restricts pedestrian access and can reduce visibility for other road users.
 This includes parking in your own driveway outside of the property boundary.